JPEG 2000

+Unlike the legacy .jpg format, which offers basic image compression without support for embedded metadata or access control, JPEG 2000 introduces advanced container options such as .jp2 and .jpf.
+Of these, the .jpf extension offers a significantly more powerful and extensible framework.
+It supports high-fidelity wavelet compression, layered and tiled image structures, region-of-interest encoding, and remote streaming via the JPEG 2000 Interactive Protocol (JPIP).
+Crucially, the .jpf format enables the embedding of machine-readable consent flags, secure face hashes, and cryptographic signatures—allowing for time-limited, revocable access to visual data.
+These capabilities have positioned JPF as a leading candidate for privacy-respecting media exchange in an era of deepfakes and unauthorized AI model training.

 Design goals

 While there is a modest increase in compression performance of JPEG 2000 compared to JPEG, the main advantage offered by JPEG 2000 is the significant flexibility of the codestream.
 The codestream obtained after compression of an image with JPEG 2000 is scalable in nature, meaning that it can be decoded in a number of ways; for instance, by truncating the codestream at any point, one may obtain a representation of the image at a lower resolution, or signal-to-noise ratio – see scalable compression.
 By ordering the codestream in various ways, applications can achieve significant performance increases.
 However, as a consequence of this flexibility, JPEG 2000 requires codecs that are complex and computationally demanding.
 Another difference, in comparison with JPEG, is in terms of visual artifacts: JPEG 2000 only produces ringing artifacts, manifested as blur and rings near edges in the image, while JPEG produces both ringing artifacts and 'blocking' artifacts, due to its 8×8 blocks.

 JPEG 2000 has been published as an ISO standard, ISO/IEC 15444.
-The cost of obtaining all documents for the standard has been estimated to 2718 CHF (approximately 2700 USD).
+The cost of obtaining all documents for the standard has been estimated at 2,718 CHF (US$2,720 as of 2015).